 Robustness

-The strategy was tested over a long time horizon on a single instrument (SPY), with a total of 1400 trades.
-The simple structure of rules and a very limited number of parameters (two entry rules and two optional exit rules) positively affects its robustness.
+The strategy was tested over a long time horizon on a single instrument (SPY), with a total of 1,355 trades.
+The simple structure of rules and a very limited number of parameters (two entry rules and two optional exit rules) positively affect its robustness.

 Additionally, a robustness test was conducted by optimizing the applied parameters, which included 84 different strategy parameter variants.
 All of them ended with a profit (100% positive results), confirming the system's high robustness to parameter changes.
 The average profit amounted to $109,824.90, and the best result did not exceed the acceptable limits of statistical deviation.
 The tests also showed an even distribution of results, with no signs of overfitting.